Azure/iot-central-firmware/README.md

 - **Are you looking for a particular device sample?**
 Create an issue on this repository and let us know.

+### A quick note about DPS endpoint

+The Device Provisioning Service (DPS) endpoint used in these samples are all coded to work with the DPS public cloud endpoint at **global.azure-devices-provisioning.net**.
+For China and other sovereign clouds that do not allow access to this DPS public endpoint.
+For these samples to work it is necessary to change this value the correct DPS endpoint for the private or sovereign cloud being used.

 ### Contents

 - [Arduino MKR1000/MKR1010](https://github.com/firedog1024/mkr1000-iotc)